ethyca/fides/README.md

 The Fides ecosystem of tools ([Fidesops](https://github.com/ethyca/fidesops) and [Fidesctl](https://github.com/ethyca/fides)) are licensed under the [Apache Software License Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
 Fides tools are built on [Fideslang](https://github.com/ethyca/privacy-taxonomy), the Fides language specification, which is licensed under [CC by 4](https://github.com/ethyca/privacy-taxonomy/blob/main/LICENSE).

+Fides is created and sponsored by [Ethyca](https://ethyca.com): a developer tools company building the trust infrastructure of the internet.
+If you have questions or need assistance getting started, let us know at fides@ethyca.com!

 [pypi-image]: https://img.shields.io/pypi/v/fidesctl.svg